Zero-Gravity

 Key facts

-• Zero-Gravity reduces fatigue and orthopedic injuries resulting from routinely wearing heavy protective apparel without compromising radiation protection.
+• Zero-Gravity reduces risk of orthopedic strain resulting from routinely wearing heavy protective apparel without compromising radiation protection.

 • Compared to conventional lead aprons with undertable shields or ceiling-mounted shields, Zero-Gravity provides superior operator protection during fluoroscopy.